-History of Muay Thai: from Muay Boran to modern Thai Boxing
+A history of Muay Thai: from Muay Boran to modern Thai Boxing

 The predecessor of Muay Thai style called Muay Boran can be traced to XVI century Siam - now known as Thailand - where it was developed as a deadly martial art that can be used on a battlefield.

 There is a legend about an experienced Siam fighter Nai Khanomtom which describes how effective Muay Boran was.
 He was captured and kept imprisoned during Burmese-Siam war in the second half of the XVII century.
 Since he was an expert fighter and a famous warrior he was offered a chance to get his freedom back if he defeats a Burmese champion.

 Nai Khanomton has knocked down the champion and the angered king has sent another 9 warriors one after another to beat him down but they failed to do so.
 Soon after the famous warrior got released by his captors and returned to Thailand.
 The day when he returned to his homeland is celebrated as The National Muay Thai Day.

-History of Muay Thai: modern times
+History of Muay Thai: the modern times

 In 1930's a new set of rules was established following a tragic death of one of the fighters in the ring.
 Since then professional fighters must wear boxing gloves and foot protectors which greatly reduced fatal accidents in the ring.
 Prior to that date, the fighters used to wrap their hands with just a hemp rope.

 In the 1970's took place a famous match between Kung Fu and Muay Thai fighters in the Lumphini stadium in Bangkok.
-Read more about it:

 Kung Fu vs Muay Thai

-The present state and the future of Muay Thai
+A present state and the future of Muay Thai

 In 1995 the World Muaythai Federation was established.
-It was named that way since Muay Thai has the ambition to become an Olympic sport and the IOC rules doesn't allow the sport to have nationality in its name.
-Whether or not a change to "Muaythai" is a sufficient to include it into Olympic games remains to be seen.
+It was named that way since Muay Thai has the ambition to become an Olympic sport and the IOC rules don't allow the sport to have nationality in its name.
+Is changing sports name to "Muaythai" a sufficient step to include it into Olympic games remains to be seen.

 Muay Thai has also become a crucial part of Mixed Martial Arts where it is used as the most popular stand-up striking style.
 This great success also became a curse since MMA overshadowed Muay Thai in Western countries, especially in the US.

 A history of Muay Thai is rich with interesting events that shaped Thai boxing into a tough and competitive martial art it is now.
 The challenge lies in staying true to its traditions and be able to avoid stagnation at the same time.